havefish/wildhost/README.md

 This will return `None` if it is in fact not a wildcard.

-> `check_fresh` needs to make network requests, where as `check` cahces the results and is very fast.
+> `check_fresh` needs to make network requests, where as `check` caches the results and is very fast.
 Choose one that is suitable for the problem at hand.